Self-test loss functions for learning weak-form operators and gradient flows: Self-test loss functions

 for any $\phi,\psi$ such that these operations are well-defined for all $u\in \{u_l\}_{l=1}^L$.
 We call

 a \textbf{self-test loss function}, where $C_0$ is an arbitrary constant. \end{definition}

 The self-test loss function has three appealing properties.
 First, it is \emph{quadratic} in the unknown parameter $\phi$.
-Thus, it is convex, and its minimizers can solved by either direct methods or iterative methods.
-Also, the uniqueness of the minimizer can be established in proper function space, as well as the well-posedness of the inverse problem; see Section \ref{sec:ID}.
-Second, it uses the weak form operator, requiring either low-order derivative or even no derivatives of $u$, avoiding numerical error in approximating derivatives from discrete noisy data.
-Lastly, in applications with probability gradient flow, it is suitable for high-dimensional systems with ensemble data consisting of particle samples because the loss function can be written as a combination of expectations; see Sections \ref{sec:stloss-GF}, \ref{sec:ensembleData} and \ref{sec:likelihood}.
+Thus, it is convex, and its minimizers can be computed using the broad class of regression techniques.
+Also, the uniqueness of the minimizer can be established in a proper function space, as well as the well-posedness of the inverse problem; see Section \ref{sec:ID}.
+Second, it employs the weak form operator, which requires either a low-order derivative or no derivatives of $u$, thereby avoiding numerical errors when approximating derivatives from noisy discrete data.
+Lastly, in applications with probability gradient flow, it is particularly suitable for high-dimensional systems with ensemble data consisting of particle samples, as the loss function can be written as a combination of expectations; see Sections \ref{sec:ensembleData} and \ref{sec:likelihood}.

-Two major tasks in the construction of the self-test loss function are (i) to find the self-testing function $v_{\phi}[u]$, and (ii) to select a proper parameter space for the search in minimization.
+Two major tasks in the construction of the self-test loss function are (i) to find the self-testing function $v_{\phi}[u]$, and (ii) to select a proper parameter space for the minimization.
 Fortunately, the linearity of $R_\phi[u]$ in $\phi$ and the self-testing properties \eqref{def:self-testFn} provide clear clues on constructing $v_\phi[u]$.
-As examples, we explore such self-testing functions for weak-form PDEs and gradient flows in Sections \ref{sec:stloss-weakPDEs}--\ref{sec:stloss-GF}.
+As examples, we explore such self-testing functions for weak-form PDEs and gradient flows in Sections \ref{sec:stloss-GF}--\ref{sec:stloss-weakPDEs}.
 Meanwhile, the loss function indicates adaptive function spaces for the parameter, which we explore in Section \ref{sec:ID}.

-The next proposition shows that a minimizer of the self-test loss function satisfies the weak-form equation with all self-testing functions.
-It is effectively the fact that the Fr\'echet derivative of the self-test loss function must be zero at the minimizer, which we will revisit after defining the parameter space in Section \ref{sec:ID}.
-Also, it is closely related to energy conservation for gradient flow in Section \ref{sec:GF-energy}. \begin{proposition}[Minimizer of the self-test loss function.]
-When $\phi_*$ is the true function generating the data $\mathcal{D}$ in \eqref{eq:data_uf}, the self-test loss function in \eqref{eq:st-Loss0} with $C_0= \sum_{l=1}^L\innerp{R_{\phi_*}[u_l],v_{\phi_*}[u_l]}$ can be written as
+The next proposition shows that any minimizer of the self-test loss function satisfies the weak-form equation when tested against all admissible self-testing functions. \begin{proposition}[Minimizer of the self-test loss function.]
+Let $u_l$ be a weak solution to $R_{\phi_*}[u_l]=f_l$ for each $1\leq l\leq L$.
+The self-test loss function in \eqref{eq:st-Loss0} with $C_0= \sum_{l=1}^L\innerp{R_{\phi_*}[u_l],v_{\phi_*}[u_l]}$ can be written as